sugarlabs/musicblocks/Docs/guide/README.md

 down in frequency, continuously or in intervals of 1/12th of the starting frequency.
 The mouse is used to move the frequency up and down continuously.
 Buttons are used for intervals.
 Arrow keys can also be used to move up and down, or between columns.
+There is a save button to export a note block, and a reset button to restore the initial starting pitch.

 ![widget](./pitchslider0a.svg "Pitch Slider Block")